sg-crest A Singapore Government Agency Website

 This is the process for appealing against a decision of the General Division of the High Court.
 To appeal against a decision of the State Courts, refer to Criminal appeals against decisions of the State Courts.

-If you appeal against a decision of the General Division of the High Court, your appeal will be heard in the Court of Appeal.
+If you appeal against a decision of the General Division of the High Court, your appeal will be heard by the Court of Appeal.

 Who can file